 While IOP provides a more neutral safe space for children to learn resilience and coping methods, we help you turn your home into a personal safe space for your kids and teens.
 By getting to know the whole family, we provide the MOST individualized treatment plan for your child, because we know exactly what demands their home environment is requiring of them, and what resources your child will have to take advantage of at home.

 - A teen rehabilitation center with individualized treatment plans

 - Family focus creates sustainable, lasting benefits

-- Quality IOP program that works with your child’s school schedule
+- Quality IOP program that works with your children’s school schedule

 - Comprehensive care, focusing on emotional strength, academic support, AND development of healthy coping skills

-Bricolage Behavioral Health empowers children to live healthy lives by giving them the tools they need to make good decisions and handle adverse experiences.
+Bricolage Behavioral Health empowers children to live healthy lives by giving them the tools they need to make appropriate decisions and handle adverse experiences.